 International Students: The George Eastman Museum is authorized to issue a J-1 Visa to qualified applicants.

-The application deadline for the Fall 2017 academic year is April 15.
-To apply, please email the following documents in PDF format: a letter of interest, a resume, 2 letters of recommendation, and a 1 page writing sample to Program Manager, Olivia Arnone at email@example.com.
+The application deadline for the Fall 2018 academic year is April 15.
+To apply, please email the following documents in PDF format: a letter of interest, a resume, 2 letters of recommendation, history of photography course description(s) and transcripts (if applicable), and a 1 page writing sample to Program Manager, Olivia Arnone at firstname.lastname@example.org.

 For more information or to schedule a visit, please contact email@example.com or (585) 327-4939.